 The metalloids or semimetals are elements with properties intermediate between the metals and nonmetals.
-As a group, metalloids have at least one shiny, metallic-looking allotrope.
+Each metalloid element takes many forms, but has at least one shiny, metallic-looking allotrope.
 Solids are brittle, with nonmetal chemical properties.
 While metalloids are neither good electrical nor thermal conductors, they make excellent semiconductors and form amphoteric oxides.
 Take a closer look at the list of metalloids, their properties, and uses.

 List of Metalloids